 REFLECTIVE ROOF SYSTEMS OFFER OBVIOUS ENERGY SAVINGS?

-One thing almost everyone in the roofing industry can agree on is the cool roof calculators now in use are in need of reprogramming.
+One thing almost everyone in the roofing industry can agree on is that the cool roof calculators now in use are in need of reprogramming.
 The models generated by these calculators are limited; the results of their calculations can change significantly by forcing the user to apply certain inputs and exclude others.
-The calculators often are difficult to use and completely ignore the emergent issue of electricity demand charges.
+The calculators are often difficult to use and completely ignore the emergent issue of electricity demand charges.
 In fact, the latest iteration of the Roof Savings Calculator is “currently undergoing revision and should not be used,” according to Ronned Levinson, Ph.
 D., staff scientist at Lawrence Berkeley National Laboratory.